8090-inc/xrx-core/docs/content/introduction.md

 ## What is xRx?

-xRx is a framework for building AI-powered reasoning systems that interact with users across multiple modalities, where "x" represents the flexible integration of text, voice, and other interaction forms.
+**Any modality input (x), reasoning (R), any modality output (x).**

-xRx stands for "any modality input (x), reasoning (R), any modality output (x)."
+xRx is a framework for building AI-powered applications that interact with users across multiple modalities, where "x" represents the flexible integration of text, voice, and other interaction forms.

 ## Project Motivation

 We believe the way we interact with software is changing and we're excited to be on the forefront of this movement.
-The xRx repository serves as an accelerator for building systems for building voice based AI assistants.
-Unlike other audio based AI systems, xRx is not only to deliver a seamless audio experience.
-It is designed to be a building block for AI powered reasoning systems which can interact with users in a variety of modalities (audio, text, app widgets, and more).
+The xRx repository accelerates the development of multimodal AI applications, going beyond the typical focus on audio experiences.
+It serves as a foundation for AI-powered reasoning systems capable of engaging users through various modalities, including audio, text, app widgets, and more.
+This versatility sets xRx apart from most current multimodal AI systems, positioning it as a comprehensive solution for the evolving landscape of software interaction.

 ## Navigating the Documentation